mrodrig/json-2-csv/upgrade_guides/UPGRADE_2_to_3.md

 This was likely one of the least commonly used options and instead became a pain point since the array delimiter was required to be different from the field delimiter prior to v3.0.0.

-* Empty Field Value Option Removed

-The empty field value option was previously not being used by the json2csv function, so for simplicity, it has been removed in v3.0.0.
-Please open an issue on the GitHub repository `mrodrig/json-2-csv` if you have a valid use case for this option to be implemented.

 * Schema Difference Check